 All transactions made on the forex market involve the simultaneous purchasing and selling of two currencies.

 These are called ‘currency pairs’, and include a base currency and a quote currency.
-The display below shows the forex pair EUR/USD (Euro/US Dollar), one of the most common currency pairs used on the forex market.
+The diagram below represents the forex pair EUR/USD (Euro/US Dollar), one of the most common currency pairs traded on the forex market.

 Sell 1 Euro for 1.0916 US Dollars